 Salt Spring Island is a beautiful place with rolling green hills, vineyard valleys, ocean beaches and views of the giant snow-capped mountains of yonder.
 This island was first inhabited by the indigenous people of the Pacific North West region mainly from the Salishan nation.
 Then in the late 1850s, a group of African Americans running away from slavery in the United States made home on the island joining European settlers from the UK and Ireland.
 Today there are about 10,000 people living on this northern island paradise.

 As I drove around the island the next day, I saw deer and geese in fields, lamb and horses in farmyards, and children playing on pebbly beaches.
 Magnificent, tall and dark firs, cedar and hemlock trees lined the winding island roads.
 Every once in a while, I’d turn a corner to see a blue bay, shimmering under the sun just in front of me.
 It was heaven.
 I was travelling slowly with eyes wide open and a goofy grin on my face, trying my best not to get distracted by the scenery.
 There were a few times I had to move over to the shoulder and wave to let local traffic by and not hold anyone up.
-No one honked or got mad at the tourist.
+No one honked or got mad at the tourist, obviously from the “Mainland”.
 They just sailed by with a smile.